torchbox/django-pattern-library/docs/dev_process.md

  the tooling is set up in order to build the assets.

-If you are [using docker](#run-a-local-build-with-docker) you will already have installed the dependencies and be running the tooling in watch mode in your docker container.
-If you are running the build without docker then read on to get the tooling set up.
+If you are [using docker](#run-a-local-build-with-docker) you will already have the tooling set up and running.
+Otherwise read on to get the tooling set up.

 Node version 8 is required for this.
 If you're using `nvm` to manage node on your machine there's a `.nvmrc` that means you can run `nvm use` to activate the correct version of node.